 female participation in key departments such as Production and Maintenance.

 - A graduate bursary programme agreed in 2020, which is linked to the Group’s five-year workforce plan and diversity targets.

 Chart: Gender diversity in Ferrexpo's employee workforce versus peers

-(Note: FTSE250 Peer Group shown above reflects average for mining companies included in FTSE250 Index as of December 2021.)
+(Note: FTSE250 Peer Group shown above reflects average for mining companies included in FTSE250 Index, based on data published as of March 2023.)

 In the first quarter of 2021, the Group completed its first anonymous survey on diversity and inclusion topics at its operating entities in Ukraine, reaching over 630 employees.
 The survey is the Group’s first study into topics such as gender identification, sexual orientation, nationality and other forms of diversity, as well as raising forms of discrimination that have been encountered by members of the Group’s workforce.

-Further details of this survey and other diversity and inclusion are provided in the Group's latest Responsible Business Report, available here.
+Further details of the Group's diversity and inclusion initiatives are provided in the Group's latest Responsible Business Report, available here.